 What Was the Goal of the Petitioners?

-The petitioners to the Supreme Court in this case were fourteen same-sex couples who sought to have their marital status recognized in every state and two men whose same-sex partners had died and wished to have the legal privileges of those whose same-sex spouse passes away.
+The petitioners to the Supreme Court in this case were fourteen same-sex couples who sought to have their marital status recognized in every state and two men whose same-sex partners had died and wished to have the legal privileges of those whose opposite-sex spouses pass away.

 Some of these couples had been given official marriage licenses in states that allowed same-sex “marriage,” but they were not recognized by states such as Michigan, Kentucky, Ohio, and Tennessee.
 These states adhered to the true definition of marriage as a union of one man and one woman.
 The goal of these petitioners was legal recognition of their “marriage” in all fifty states.